Yarra Valley Grammar: History

 In 2011, the foundation hall and a new upper primary building were opened.
 In 2012, an electrical fire destroyed the science, mathematics and laboratory buildings.
 In 2015, a new science and mathematics building was opened.
 In 2017, the school's outdoor pool was demolished and replaced with an expanded drama facilities, including a new classroom and three music rooms.
 In later 2017 a new indoor aquatic centre was opened in partnership with Paul Sadler Swimland.
 In 2019, a new research centre, library and chapel were also built.
 In 2021, a new fine arts building was opened.
 And in 2023, a new Junior Primary Building was opened.
+In 2025 The Dr Mark Merry Performing Arts and Media School was opened.

-In May 2024, several male students were suspended from the school after creating a tier list that classified female students as "wifeys", "cuties", "mid", "object", "get out" or "unrapable".
-A complaint was made to Victoria Police over the incident, and two of the students were expelled from the school, while the rest of them stayed suspended.
+In May 2024, two male students were suspended from the school after creating a tier list that classified female students as "wifeys", "cuties", "mid", "object", "get out" or "unrapable".
+A complaint was made to Victoria Police over the incident, and the two students were expelled from the school.

+Following Mark Merry's retirement at the end of 2025, the school chose Dr Amy Van Arkkels as the new principal, beginning her term in Term 3 of 2026.